mgill417/Data-Visualization-Competition-Gill-Wang-and-Cooper/README.md

 2. **Estimators of Local Sales in the NWRM Region**: Identifies key factors driving local sales, guiding effective investments.
 County-level variables include: the number of local food sellers, the count of meat processing institutions (MPI), and the rural/urban dimension of the county.
 3. **Producer Equity and Food Access Indicators in the NWRM Region**: Includes the number of BIPOC producers per county and the percentage of the population with low food access, ensuring investments promote inclusivity and accessibility.

+## Note about Code Files in July 19 Deliverables Folder

+*Note, this project had several authors with various strengths.
+As such, we used two code files:

+*Pt.
+1. Stata .do File code of data scraping and organization, ending with an excel export.
+*Pt.
+2 RMD file of data visualization, beginning with a title and subsequent {r setup}.
+Ends with a pdf export.

+We have also compiled these into one .rtf document.

+## Note about raw data file: The data file was too large to upload to github, but the dropbox source from the USDA Data Warehouse is: https://www.dropbox.com/scl/fo/zpxmg4ka2j7iol1bxrtsn/AO96kkZEZxNww3kFw4HVvVM/data_final?e=5&preview=df_localfoodsales.csv&rlkey=172aq18oknqbct2d5rjm9n1xl&subfolder_nav_tracking=1&dl=0

 # USDA AMS - Data and Metrics